wu-jeffrey/nutrition-tracker-2/server/readme.md

 * After cloning, don't forget to `npm install`!
 * To test run: `npm run test`
 * To start server: `npm run start`
-* To start server with reloading on filesave: `npm run dev`
+* To start server with reloading on filesave: `npm run server`

 ### Development
 * On dev, this server runs on port `5000`.
 The frontend use a proxy pointed at this port so if you change it make sure to change the proxy too